jspenc72/intrinio-client/README.md

 # intrinio-client
-- Unnoficial SDK for interacting with the intrinio REST API
+- Unnoficial SDK for interacting with the intrinio API
+- The most affordable and flexible financial data on the market.

 ## Quick Start